ClarkOhlenbusch/PatientPromptGenerator/README.md

 - Caching is implemented for condition-specific prompts to reduce API calls
 - Token length is optimized for faster OpenAI API responses
 - Data is filtered early in the process to focus only on relevant patients

+## Future Enhancements

+### Alexa Integration

+The next phase of this project will integrate with Amazon Alexa to enable voice-based delivery of patient prompts.
+The planned features include:

+1. **Alexa Calling Method Integration**: Automated calls to patients using Alexa's communication system
+2. **Voice Output**: Converting text prompts to natural-sounding voice responses
+3. **Patient Interaction**: Enabling patients to respond to prompts and ask follow-up questions
+4. **Scheduling System**: Setting up regular check-ins with patients based on their condition
+5. **Emergency Escalation**: Detecting urgent situations and escalating to healthcare providers

+This integration will make the patient prompts more accessible, especially for elderly patients or those with visual impairments, and provide a more personal touch to healthcare monitoring.

+### Database Integration

+While the current version uses in-memory storage for simplicity and demonstration purposes, future versions will integrate with PostgreSQL for persistent storage of:

+1. Patient records and historical prompt data
+2. Response analytics and effectiveness metrics
+3. Patient feedback and interaction history

 ## Contributing